ikrazydev/algos/src/sorting/README.md

 Altogether, it makes the time complexity of this primitive sorting algorithm to be N * N, which is $\ O(N^2) $ in Big O notation.

-The provided implementation uses some optimizations (early return, decreasing array length), however it's time complexity is still considered to be $\ O(N^2) $.
+The provided implementation uses some optimizations (early return, decreasing array length), however its time complexity is still considered to be $\ O(N^2) $.
-That demonstrates why Big O isn't the only (or best, in many situations) way to describe the efficiency of an algorithm.
+That demonstrates why Big O isn't the only (nor best, in many situations) way to describe the efficiency of an algorithm.

 # Selection Sort